vmacarios/gms/gms-zip-service/README.md

 `delete` method returns status as 204 (no content) if it successful delete the object.
 Or catches `EmptyResultDataAccessException`, log it and return 404 (not found).

+`update` method send the new data to the server and update the object if it is found.
+Otherwise, return 404 (not found).

 ###Service Test
 To test the service, the `@SpringBootTest` is used.\